nmunro/turing-machine/README.markdown

 To use simply call the function `run-machine` in the `turing` namespace, an example is shown below.

+Prorgrams are strings enclosed in double quotes with operations and operands separated by commas, spaces are not permitted in a program, only numbers and commas.

       $ cd turing-machine
       $ sbcl
       This is SBCL 1.5.9, an implementation of ANSI Common Lisp.